39 French Cultural Facts with Language Tips for Learners and Travelers

 “Less is more” is a big concept in French fashion.

-No, women like to present themselves nicely all the time, because their style is a direct reflection of who they are.
-(More on that below.)
-You’re more likely to spot them wearing heels, a dress and a stylish hat.
+The French like to present themselves nicely all the time, because their style is a direct reflection of who they are.

-Maybe you’ve heard that French women have a certain je ne sais quoi (I don’t know what) about them.
+Maybe you’ve heard that French people have a certain je ne sais quoi (I don’t know what) about them.